 I was taken by surprise this morning as I stepped into the office that I am currently working in.
-2 more new graduate doctors came.
-At first I felt this mild sensation of jealosy: "I won't be the one and only general practitioner working here...
+Two more new graduate doctors came.
+At first I felt this mild sensation of jealousy: "I won't be the one and only general practitioner working here...
 I won't be the spoiled one anymore! :/("

-After a few seconds, I came to a realization that having coworkers around had positive sides as well, such as less workload.
+After a few seconds, I came to a realisation that having coworkers around had positive sides as well, such as less workload.
 Besides, making new friends is a good thing, right?

 Yeah, I was right.
 The two other coworkers are lovely, and we have lots of things in common.
 One of them likes outfit designs, so I learned a couple of websites that I would be spending time with during my lonely nightshifts from her.
-The other wants to specialize in pediatrics, which I is what I am considering for now.
-Both of them likes watching movies, so that was also good news, since I was looking for some movie nerds that I would be able to discuss a repulsive 95-minute long festival film in which a bunch of French dancers were heavily influenced by LSD that was put into their drinks during a party they were throwing.
+The other wants to specialise in paediatrics, which is what I am considering for now.
+Both of them like watching movies, so that was also good news, since I was looking for some movie nerds that I would be able to discuss a repulsive 95-minute long festival film in which a bunch of French dancers were heavily influenced by LSD that was put into their drinks during a party they were throwing.

 That was the best comment about the movie according to the friend that I went watching with.

 I'm not going to end telling the positive sides of having good companies by your side.
 It's important not taking them for granted, as it's always better to share a mistake with a friend than taking the whole responsibility of that mistake.
 Ok, let me tell you...
 The machines in the healthcare system do not work perfectly all the time.
-And today was one of those days, in which the machine that figured the hemogram didn't tell the truth, the real truth, and nothing but the truth.
-And one of the male patients were told that their hemoglobin value was too low (5.8), which is a quite scaring number.
+And today was one of those days, in which the machine that works out the hemogram didn't tell the truth, the whole truth, and nothing but the truth.
+And one of the male patients were told that their hemoglobin value was too low (5.8), which is quite a scary number.
 We took his history, and nothing raised any suspect.
-Desperately, we thought of referring him to internal medicine department.
-Then somehow it occured to us that maybe the machine needed a second chance.
+Desperately, we thought of referring him to the internal medicine department.
+Then somehow it occurred to us that maybe the machine needed a second chance.
 The second result was pretty pleasing (14.6).
-If I were alone with that mistake, telling the patient a false blood value and advising him to go see a speacialist, I would have been so ashamed.
+If I were alone with that mistake, telling the patient a false blood value and advising him to go see a specialist, I would have been so ashamed.